myakoobi/myakoobi/README.md

 I delivered this to a company which I had an unpaid internship contract with.

-I will make a project like this
+I will make a project like this.